WritheM/Wallace/plugins/basicBot/README.md

-# basicBot plugin for botPlug
+# basicBot plugin for Wallace

 This plugin provides you with most of the commands that come with [basicBot](https://github.com/Yemasthui/basicBot).